Last updated October 25th, 2019.12 minute read

 These numbers are not unique to each account (that would be the account number).
 Instead, routing numbers are only specific to each bank.
 The ABA felt these numbers could help prevent a check from one bank being cashed at another bank with a similar name by mistake.

 Per the routing number policy, banks can have up to five ABA RTNs.
 RTN stands for routing transit number – just a more technical term for routing number.
+USAA will need this number for bill payments and other transactions.

 However, also note that some banks may have more than five of these numbers due to acquisitions and mergers.
 This has been an increasing trend in recent decades, so it’s likely we will see a lot of this.

-How Routing Numbers Are Formed
+How USAA Routing Numbers Are Formed

 The first four numbers are the routing symbol from the Federal Reserve.
 There are 12 Federal Reserve districts; these correspond to where the checks are printed.
-Where you live in the United States in not relevant in this case.
+Where you live in the United States is not relevant in this case.

 The next four digits represent the number the ABA assigns to your financial institution or bank.
 This is a unique identifier that is not assigned to any other organization.